jpitts/isomorphic-react-demo-ss2015/README.md

 # Node Modules

-What happened in S/S 2016?
-Well the node_modules season was très mémorable in SF and in SV.
-Lots of blue, lots of feathers.
-Lots of dudes in their hoodies reluctantly entering ther 30s, needing to lose some pounds.
-React continued to stomp the scene, her heel finally ripped off Angular's ornate train.
-But Angular still hasn't given up.
-Not caring, the audience went gaga for Isomorphic (even if troubled and confused about the term).
-Combining React with Isomorphic was both risqué and inevitable, so that happened.
-Adding Bootstrap to the hot mix was welcoming a well-known cougar into the den.
-Etc. etc.
+The node_modules season of Spring/Summer 2016 was très mémorable in SF and in SV.

 ## Gulp